jonas-vriend/fs_project/README.md

 - (Andre) Go through functions and clean them up.
 Look for ways to make code more efficient
 - (Jonas) Continue throwing financial statements at code and see if anything breaks
 - (Jonas) Look into improving extract date logic
-- (Jonas or Andre) Need to split preprocess text into two functions.
-Should identify val columns first and then assign stuff to label and val.
-Minimizes potential bugs
 - (Jonas) Work on summing_line function tomorrow
 ## REST:
 - OPTIONAL - Threshold to binarize image set at 160.
 Worked so far but could cause issues.
 Alternative is dynamic setting, but in testing led to a ton of artifacts.